Conservationists and ranchers want to preserve land for future generations.

 Watch a video about how we're helping to protect Florida panthers.Watch

 "The Everglades is a test.
 If we pass it, we may get to keep the planet.” —Marjory Stoneman Douglas, Conservationist and “Mother of the Everglades”

 There are precious few landscapes in America as impressive as the Everglades, and none as definitively iconic to its home state.
-The Everglades is Florida’s Rocky Mountains and Black Hills.
-It is her Finger Lakes and her High Desert.
+The Everglades is to Florida what the Rocky Mountains are to Colorado or the Finger Lakes are to New York.

-Yet though they it is contained entirely in Florida, its vital ecological importance resonates far beyond the sunshine state.
+Though contained entirely in Florida, its vital ecological importance resonates far beyond the Sunshine State.
 And because of that, the Everglades belongs to all of America.